-It has been suggested that more than 'one in a million' lobsters born are blue, but many do not survive because their bright blue shell brings too much attention to themselves, making them a prime target for predators.
-Scientists also believe that blue lobsters tend to be more aggressive than their normal colored counterparts.
-Since they don’t easily blend in, they have adapted and changed to be more aggressive to protect themselves.
+It has been suggested that more than 'one in a million lobsters born are blue, but many do not survive because their bright blue shell brings too much attention to themselves, making them a prime target for predators.
+Scientists also believe that blue lobsters tend to be more aggressive than their regular colored counterparts.
+Since they don't easily blend in, they have adapted and changed to be more aggressive to protect themselves.

 Taxonomy of Homarus americanus:

 - How to Grill a Lobster Tails on The BBQ